 This file should:

-- Describe the type of manuscript (original article, case report, review article, letter to editor, image(s), etc.); title of the manuscript; running title of manuscript; names of all authors/ contributors (with identification of each author/contributor's highest academic degrees, designation and affiliations); and name(s) of department(s) and/or institution(s) to which the work should be credited; Any information from which a particular author's identity could be gleaned shall be restricted to this file.
+- Describe the type of manuscript (original article, case report, review article, letter to editor, image(s), etc.); title of the manuscript; running title of manuscript; names of all authors/ contributors (with identification of each author/contributor's highest academic degrees, designation and affiliations); and name(s) of department(s) and/or institution(s) to which the work should be credited.
 Use text/rtf/doc files.
 Do not use zip files.

 - Indicate the total number of pages; total number of images; word counts set forth separately for abstract and body of the manuscript (excluding references, tables);